dawidl022/ECS506-flat-finder-app/docs/domain-analysis/3-environment.md

 is why good desktop support is just as important as good mobile support, and developing a web app allows for both with little compromises.

-On the other hand, all four of the above mentioned commercial flat finding services are also offered as mobile applications.
+On the other hand, all four of the above-mentioned commercial flat-finding services are also offered as mobile applications.
 This is primarily to extend their reach to predominantly mobile users via app stores such as Google Play or Apple's App Store.
-The ratio of mobile to desktop users for property searches had been on the rise in the recent years, meaning that if the commercial apps wanted to stay competitive, they needed to also go mobile (Kan, 2016).
-While this is perfectly understanding from the point of view of those businesses, our use case is different in the sense that the application does not need be be a commercial success, but rather but rather be as convenient as possible for internal company usage.
+The ratio of mobile to desktop users for property searches had been on the rise in recent years, meaning that if the commercial apps wanted to stay competitive, they needed to also go mobile (Kan, 2016).
+While this is perfectly understandable from the point of view of those businesses, our use case is different in the sense that the application does not need to be a commercial success, but rather be as convenient as possible for internal company usage.
 In addition, since our users will be tech consultants, they will find a web application experience comfortable as they will be able to use the service straight from their work devices (likely to be laptops), with